e-Spirit/crownpeak-pwa-template/README.md

 To build the docker image run:

-`docker build -t fsxa-nuxt3-pwa .`
+`docker build -t fsxa-nuxt3-pwa -f Dockerfile.template .`

 To run the docker image run: